openpracticelibrary/openpracticelibrary/src/pages/blog/8-ways-anyone-can-contribute-to-the-open-practice-library.md

 ## Wrap up

 Why contribute?
-Here are three reasons for you to consider:
+Here are four reasons for you to consider:

 1. "**While we teach, we learn**" is an old Roman saying. \
    You deepen your own understanding of a practice you use by writing it down and sharing it with others.
 Do some research on the background of where the practice came from, help credit the original source, and find examples of its usage.